Leash Training a Puppy: Top Tips for Stress-Free Walks

 Frequently Asked Questions

-When should I start leash training my puppy?
+At what age should you start leash training a puppy?

-How can I stop my puppy from pulling on the leash?
+How do I stop my puppy from pulling on the leash?